nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `TASK_ID` refers to the index number shown in the displayed task list.

 Example:
-* `tdone /t 2 /t 3` marks the 2nd and 3rd task on the displayed task list as done in Ailurus.
+* `tdone /t 1 /t 2` marks the 1st and 2nd task on the displayed task list as done in Ailurus.

 #### Mark a task as undone : `tundone`
 Marks the specified completed task of the specified member as undone.
 Only can be used when the task list has entries (accessible via `tlist /m MEMBER_ID`).